jbungurait/E-commerce_Product_Management/README.md

 ```

 ## Uses
-This App is designed to manage
+This App is designed to manage E-Commerce Products in a database.

 ## Install
 ```md